Need to talk? Call 1800 882 436.

 Your baby's fine motor skills will be getting better.
 They will be able to pick up things with one hand, pass an object from one hand to the other, and may be able to clasp their hands together.
 They will be picking things up with their fingers and dragging objects towards them, then examining them closely, banging them together or putting them in their mouth.

-By 7 months, many babies can sit unsupported — but you should still make sure they are surrounded by cushions for a soft landing.
+By 7 months, many babies can sit unsupported — but you should still make sure they are surrounded by cushions for a soft landing in case they fall.
 They will be able to turn around to reach something and may even be able to sit up themselves from lying on their stomach.
 They will be able to support some weight on their legs and will love bouncing up and down.

 Some babies at 7 months can move around by crawling, rolling or shuffling.
 If you haven’t done so already, now is the time to make sure their environment is safe by baby-proofing your house.